PScoriae/pierreccesario/main/content/blog/ec2-vcpu-service-quota.md

 Basically, you pass in the quota value you desire for the service quota code you want and it will increase along with the CloudWatch alarm thresholds.

 The underlying [aws_servicequotas_service_quota](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/servicequotas_service_quota) resource sends a request increase, just like how you would do it through the console.
-This means the quota isn't increased immediately, but I believe it's better to update the CloudWatch alarms based on the quota value input instead of the current value of the quota.
+This means the quota isn't increased immediately and only after the request has been approved.

+I believe it's better to update the CloudWatch alarms based on the variable input instead of the current value of the quota.
 In our experience, the requests are always approved anyway, so it's fine to increase the alarm thresholds preemptively.
 Making the CloudWatch alarms use the current value means you will have to `terraform apply` the state again after the quota has been approved.
-Terrible DX.
+That's terrible DX.